-Traditionally prepared simply salted and grilled, some people recommend treating these sea creatures as delicate lobsters instead of simple shrimps because we all know how tasty those can be with just butter on top…
+Traditionally prepared, salted and grilled, some people recommend treating these sea creatures as delicate lobsters instead of simple shrimps because we all know how tasty those can be with just butter on top…

-Europeans are known for cooking up some interesting dishes, and the Carabineros prawns may be among their best.
-These creatures have a flavorful tail as well as other parts of the body that can add flavour to soup or sauce making.
+Europeans are known for cooking interesting dishes, and the Carabineros prawns may be among their best.
 And don’t forget about those tasty heads!
+These creatures have a flavorful tail and other parts of the body that can add flavour to soup or sauce making.

 These prawns are certified sustainable because they meet required social and environmental standards.
 These include ensuring the business is socially responsible, environmentally friendly, compliant with laws/regulations, economically viable for long-term success by meeting best practices in management systems.